GDD 1

 Create a PDF with the naming convention:

-## is your group number, hence group 5 sends the file qa-05.csv.
+## is your group number, hence group 5 sends the file qa-05.pdf.

 Upload the report to TeachCenter and send it to the other group via e-mail or Discord within the deadline in the schedule.